NADonnelly/nd_cnv_ml/README.md

 * 10-ML-Final.R takes the minimal set of variables from the dimensions identified by the EGA analysis and fits the ML classification models using only these variables, and measures performance

-* 11-Model-Deployment.R contains code for making the accompanying [shiny app](https://nadonnelly.shinyapps.io/cnv_ml_app/)
+* 11-Model-Deployment.R contains code for making models for the accompanying [shiny app](https://nadonnelly.shinyapps.io/cnv_ml_app/)

+The